• Country: Iraq

 The project aimed to involve women in peacebuilding and state-building processes in Iraq and to support them in performing leading roles in organisations, institutions or peace processes.
 Participating women were active in civil society and women from politics, for example parliamentarians and female government members from central Iraq, the provinces, and the autonomous region of Kurdistan.

 The project brought together women from different ethnic and religious groups: Kurdish women, women from the Shiite south and from Sunni regions, and women from religious and ethnic minorities.
 In addition, it addressed decision-makers and state representatives at a decentralized level in all provinces of Iraq and Kurdistan.
-In the course of training workshops, tribal and religious leaders as well as – female and male – police officers, prosecutors, judges, and members of the armed forces were trained and sensitized in the topics of conflict transformation, dialogue, and gender.
+Tribal and religious leaders as well as – female and male – police officers, prosecutors, judges, and members of the armed forces participated in training courses.

-The project is funded by the GIZ on behalf of the government of the federal republic of Germany.
+The project was funded by the GIZ on behalf of the government of the federal republic of Germany.

 Menu